renegamino012/Google-Data-Analytics-Capstone--Cyclistic-Case-Study/README.md

 ## Recommendations

 Without a user experience (UX) study, we cannot assess the customer's preferences and pain points.
-However, the following recommendations are limited to the assumptions above:
+The following recommendations are limited to the assumptions above:

 1. Develop a seasonal marketing strategy aiming at casual riders.
     * Because casual riders are usually interested in summer usage of the Cyclistic bike-share program, the marketing department could develop an appropriate marketing strategy around summer participation.